tylercollier/openresync/README.md

 * When did the last sync occur and was it successful?
 * What is the most recent record (e.g. listing)?

+## Website

+Want to convince your boss to use this tool, so that you can actually spend your time working on your team's product instead of syncing MLS data?
+Send them to https://openresync.com.

 ## Project status

 This project is in alpha status.
 It is meant for those who could benefit from what it does enough to offset the downside of likely shortcomings.

 The initial major version is 0, which means that [semantic versioning](https://semver.org/) is not yet followed.

-This project is now being used in production by the author, using RECOLORADO and CRMLS (California MLS) via Trestle.
+This project is now being used in production by the author, using RECOLORADO and CRMLS (California Regional MLS) via Trestle.

 ## Features